-Graduates of this program will be able to obtain positions as an Educational Assistant in either private or public schools.
+Graduates of this program will be able to obtain a position as an Educational Assistant in either private or public school settings.
 Other educational fields include:

 - Developmental disabilities programs and preschool environments (as an ECCE Special Needs Assistant).

-The demand for Education Assistants, either provincially or in each specific School District, is dependent on the budget priorities, student enrollment, inclusion policies, and other hiring factors.
-Qualifications and hiring processes for Education Assistants vary between the Districts.
+The demand for education assistants, either provincially or in each specific school district, is dependent on the budget priorities, student enrollment, inclusion policies, and other hiring factors.
+Qualifications and hiring processes for education assistants may vary between the School Districts.

 - Be high school graduates and 19 years or older at the start of the applicant’s program or course;